-Demand for Rescission, Review, and Records
+Demand for Rescission, Review and Records

-The emergency proclamation and curfew order issued on June 2nd should be rescinded without delay given its serious infirmities under state law and the Constitution.
-Even if the curfew is substantially restricted in an attempt to satisfy statutory and constitutional muster, it is incumbent on you and the Board of Supervisors to review the emergency proclamation and curfew order on a day-to-day basis.
-Though you may contend that conditions exist to justify the issuance of an emergency proclamation and curfew, the curfew must be lifted as soon as those conditions dissipate.
+The Curfew Order issued on June 1st should be rescinded without delay given its serious infirmities under state law and the Constitution.
+Even if the curfew is substantially restricted in an attempt to satisfy statutory and constitutional muster, it is incumbent on you and the City Council to review the curfew order on a day-to-day basis.
+Though you may contend that conditions exist to justify the issuance of a curfew, the curfew must be lifted as soon as those conditions dissipate.

-Further, we request pursuant to the California Public Records Act (Government Code §§ 6250, et. seq.) and Article I § 3(b) of the California Constitution4 the following records:
+Further, we request pursuant to the California Public Records Act (Government Code §§ 6250, et. seq.) and Article I § 3(b) of the California Constitution the following records: